grewe/LookLearnTrain/LookLearnLSTM/Models/model0_80_100droprate0.5learnrate0.00001/README.md

-model0_80_100droprate0.5learnrate0.00001
+# Model0_80_100droprate0.5learnrate0.00001
-The dataset used to train this model consist of 0% bacgorund Visualization, 80% person visualization and 100% bodypart Visualization
+The dataset used to train this model consist of 0% backgorund Visualization, 80% person visualization and 100% bodypart Visualization
 Keras Model with dropout rate set to 0.5 the Network Architecture is Sequential.
 The optimizer used in this keras model is Adam